user1234567810/filter-microservice/README.md

 # cs361-counter-microservice

 ## Overview
-This microservice takes two json parameters, a query date and a list of records to query for that date.
+This microservice runs locally and takes two json parameters, a query date and a list of records to query for that date.
 It returns a list of the records that match the query date.

 ### How to programmatically request data
 1. Connect to the ZMQ socket for the microservice.